bcm820/xds-explorer-go/README.md

 # xDS Explorer

-xDS Explorer provides RESTful access to the state of resources discovered by an Envoy management server and exposed via its Aggregated Discovery Service (ADS).
+xDS Explorer provides a RESTful interface for viewing the current state of resources that are discovered by an [Envoy](https://www.envoyproxy.io/) management server and exposed via its [Aggregated Discovery Service (ADS)](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview#aggregated-discovery-service).

-Since ADS is only available via gRPC, it is generally unavailable client-side via web browsers for two reasons:
+Since ADS is only available via gRPC, it is unavailable client-side via web browsers for two reasons:
-1. A gRPC connection must be established with the Envoy management server with a DiscoveryRequest.
+1. A gRPC connection must be established with the Envoy management server with a [DiscoveryRequest](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/discovery.proto#envoy-api-msg-discoveryrequest).
-2. The DiscoveryResponse returned in a gRPC connection stream is a protobuf message that must be marshaled into JSON.
+2. The [DiscoveryResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/discovery.proto#envoy-api-msg-discoveryresponse) returned in a gRPC connection stream is a protobuf message that must be marshaled into JSON.

 So this service simply establishes the gRPC connection, creates the DiscoveryRequest with the given inputs, and returns the DiscoveryResponse as JSON.